ejm714/scipy_proceedings/papers/emily_dorne/main.md

 CyFi, short for Cyanobacteria Finder, is an open-source Python package that uses satellite imagery and machine learning to detect cyanobacteria levels.
 CyFi helps decision makers protect the public by flagging the highest-risk areas in lakes, reservoirs, and rivers quickly and easily.
 CyFi represents a significant advancement in environmental monitoring, providing higher resolution detection capabilities that can pinpoint areas at risk of cyanobacterial contamination.
 The strength of CyFi lies in its utilization of Sentinel-2 satellite data, a computationally efficient gradient boosted tree machine learning algorithm, and straightfoward command line interface.

-The first section of this paper will give an overview of the origins of CyFi along with the underlying methods.
-The second portion will focus on CyFi's primary capabilities, intended uses, and areas for future work.

-// This paper presents a detailed examination of the development of CyFi, exploring the algorithm's evolution, the dynamics of the prize competition that shaped it, and the broader implications of such competitions for scientific advancements.
+This paper presents a detailed examination of the development of CyFi, exploring the algorithm's evolution, the dynamics of the prize competition and subsequent experimentation that shaped it, and the broader implications of such competitions for scientific advancements.

 # Motivation